jonathan-lemos/sicness/README.md

 # sicness
 A work-in-progress online SIC/XE assembler/debugger written in Typescript (ES6)/HTML/CSS.
+It is available as both a website and a standalone script.

 ## Features
 ### Assembler